oracle-livelabs/developer/all-you-never-knew/labs/microservices/microservices.md

-# Experimenting with Models, Parameters and Techniques
+# Get started - Customer Support Microservice

 ## Introduction

-In this lab, we will
+In this lab, you'll set up your local environment to run the customer support application.

+This lab forms the basis for the rest of the workshop, as we progressively enhance the base application with advanced Oracle Database features.

-Estimated Lab Time: 15 minutes
+Estimated Time: 15 minutes

 ### Objectives

-In this lab, you will:

-* x
-* y
+* Download the lab code and set up the environment

 ### Prerequisites